This Bodes Well For Continued Bull Market Action In Gold

-Today Nomi Prins, who has given speeches to the World Bank, IMF and Federal Reserve, told King World News that she predicts the price of gold will soar to $9,000-$12,000.
+Today Nomi Prins, who has given speeches to the World Bank, IMF and Federal Reserve, communicated to King World News that today is a historic day for these stocks.

 Photo by Tabor Gus/Corbis Are you as worry-prone as Woody Allen, or as chill as Seth Rogan?
 Certain personality traits make you more likely to develop serious diseases down the line, reports a study released this week in the journal Social Psychology and Personality Science.
 A large body of research has linked personality traits to health outcomes, such as mortality, disability, and general wellbeing.
 “We didn’t know whether your personality